LuisVA29/core-code-from-scratch-readme/src/Week12/README.md

 - [Node.JS Module System (Solution)](src/README.md)
 # Miércoles 15 de febrero de 2023
 ## Client-Server Model
-1. What is a Server? <br>
+1. **What is a Server?** <br>
 _A server is a computer or program that distributes resources or supplies services to other computers or programs (known as clients) that are connected across a network._
-2. What is a Client? <br>
+2. **What is a Client?** <br>
 _A client is a computer or program that requests services or resources from a server over a network._
-3. Is a server just another physical computer? <br>
+3. **Is a server just another physical computer?** <br>
 _Yes, a server is just another physical computer._
-- Why do we refer to a certain class of applications as Servers? <br>
+- **Why do we refer to a certain class of applications as Servers?** <br>
 _We refer to a certain class of applications as servers because they provide services to other computers on a network._
-- What is the difference? <br>
+- **What is the difference?** <br>
 _The main difference between a server and a client is that a server provides services or resources to clients, while a client requests services or resources from a server._
-4. Is there any similarity between human communication and the client-server model? <br>
+4. **Is there any similarity between human communication and the client-server model?** <br>
 _Yes, there is a similarity between human communication and the client-server model.
 Both are based on exchanging information in a two-way communication system, where one party ("the client") requests information or a service from another ("the server") and the server provides it._
-- List some examples <br>
+- **List some examples** <br>
 _A person ordering food at a restaurant (client) and the waiter delivering the food (server), or a person making a phone call (client) and the other person answering the call (server)._
-5. Is the client-server model applicable only to the Web? <br>
+5. **Is the client-server model applicable only to the Web?** <br>
 _No, the client-server model can be applied to many different types of applications.
 It is most commonly used in applications like web services, web applications, email, file sharing, and remote computer access._
-- Do desktop applications use the client-server model? <br>
+- **Do desktop applications use the client-server model?** <br>
 _Yes, desktop applications can use the client-server model, such as a messaging application that connects to a messaging server to send and receive messages._
-- Can you mention any other example of this model outside the Web? <br>
+- **Can you mention any other example of this model outside the Web?** <br>
 _Other instances of the client-server model that are not limited to the Web, such as servers for email, files, and databases._
 ## HTTP Core Understanding
-1. What is HTTP?
-2. What is a Communication Protocol?
+1. **What is HTTP?** <br> _HTTP (Hypertext Transfer Protocol) is a protocol used for communications between servers and web clients.
+It is the foundation for data communication for the World Wide Web.
+HTTP allows clients (e.g. web browsers) to communicate with servers that host websites and sends and receives information in the form of messages._
+2. **What is a Communication Protocol?** <br> _A communication protocol is a set of rules that govern how two or more entities communicate with each other.
+These rules define how data is transmitted and include message types, transmission sequences, error handling, and more._
-   - Do humans use communication protocols?
+   - **Do humans use communication protocols?** <br> _Yes, humans use communication protocols._
-3. What is a Request in HTTP?
-4. What is a Response in HTTP?
-5. What is an HTTP method?
-6. What are HTTP request headers?
+3. **What is a Request in HTTP?** <br> _A request in HTTP is a message sent from a client to a server asking for some sort of information or resource._
+4. **What is a Response in HTTP?** <br> _In HTTP, a response is a message sent from a server in response to a client's request.
+It typically consists of a status line, headers, and a message body._
+5. **What is an HTTP method?** <br> _HTTP methods are the actions most commonly used by clients to interact with a web server.
+Common methods are GET, POST, PUT, and DELETE._
+6. **What are HTTP request headers?** <br> _HTTP request headers are fields of information sent by a user agent (such as a web browser) to a server to provide context and additional information about the request.
+They contain metadata associated with the request, such as the requested resource, the user agent submitting the request, authentication details, and other information._
 ## APIs Core Understanding
-1. What is an API?
-2. What is a Protocol?
+1. **What is an API?** <br> _An API (Application Programming Interface) is a set of functions, protocols, and tools that developers can use to build software applications.
+APIs allow developers to access data and functionality from other applications, services, and databases, making it easier to combine and mash up data from multiple sources._
+2. **What is a Protocol?** <br> _A protocol is a set of rules and standards that define how information is exchanged between two or more devices across a network._
-3. Is the term API only applicable to the communication of programs over the Internet?
-4. Why is structured communication between two programs important?
+3. **Is the term API only applicable to the communication of programs over the Internet?** <br> _No, the term API is not only applicable to the communication of programs over the internet.
+An API is a type of software interface that enables two or more computer programs to communicate with each other._
+4. **Why is structured communication between two programs important?** <br> _Structured communication between two programs is important because it enables efficient and reliable data exchange between the two systems.
+Structured communication also helps to ensure data integrity, security and consistency._
-   - Do we humans use APIs when communicating without technology?
+   - **Do we humans use APIs when communicating without technology?** <br> _No, humans do not use APIs when communicating without technology.
+APIs are used to enable communication between two systems or applications, and are not necessary for human-to-human communication._
-5. Is an API just another program or a standard?
+5. **Is an API just another program or a standard?** <br> _A API is neither a program nor a standard.
+APIs are an interface that allow separate applications and systems to communicate with each other, regardless of the platform or language._
-6. Do you know any API?
-Can you list at least 5 examples of APIs?
+6. **Do you know any API?
+Can you list at least 5 examples of APIs?**
+    _1. Google Maps API_
+    _2. Amazon Web Services (AWS) API_
+    _3. Twitter API_
+    _4. Facebook API_
+    _5. Stripe API_
 ## From JSON to REST
-1. What is JSON?
-   - Is JSON the same as a plain Javascript object?
-2. What is REST?
+1. **What is JSON?** <br> _JSON (JavaScript Object Notation) is a text-based, human-readable data interchange format used primarily to transmit data between a server and web application, as an alternative to XML.
+It is based on a subset of the JavaScript programming language and is used as a data format for many web services and APIs._
+   - **Is JSON the same as a plain Javascript object?** <br> _No, JSON (JavaScript Object Notation) is a lightweight data-interchange format, but is it not the same as a plain JavaScript object.
+JSON is based on structural conventions from JavaScript objects and has a syntax that is recognizable to JavaScript, but is not exactly the same._
+2. **What is REST?** <br> _REST (Representational State Transfer) is a type of software architecture that allows different applications to communicate with each other over the web using existing web standards such as HTTP.
+It is a popular way to access and modify data, and is a powerful alternative to SOAP._
-   - Is REST a programming language, framework, technology, or architecture pattern?
+   - **Is REST a programming language, framework, technology, or architecture pattern?** <br> _REST is a software architectural style because it provides a set of design rules to create stateless services that are scalable, extensible, and modifiable._
-3. What is a Resource in REST?
-   - What is a resource identifier?
-4. How are HTTP and REST related?
+3. **What is a Resource in REST?** <br> _A resource in REST is an entity or object that can be accessed by an HTTP request, typically through a RESTful API.
+A resource typically represents a single data object, such as a customer, product, or order._
+   - **What is a resource identifier?** <br> _A resource identifier is a unique identifier for a resource, such as web pages, digital images, web services, and databases.
+It can be used as a reference to quickly locate the specified resource._
+4. **How are HTTP and REST related?** <br> _HTTP and REST are related in that REST is an architectural style that can be implemented using HTTP, but it is not necessarily tied to HTTP.
+REST is a simple way to organize interactions between independent systems, inspiring the design of web services, such as those using HTTP._
-   - What HTTP methods does REST use within its architecture rules?
+   - **What HTTP methods does REST use within its architecture rules?** <br> _REST uses the HTTP methods GET, POST, PUT, DELETE, HEAD, and OPTIONS to perform operations on resources.
+HTTP is a connectionless protocol that is stateless and can transmit any data._
-   - Why do we use HTTP methods in REST and how do they relate to resources?
+   - **Why do we use HTTP methods in REST and how do they relate to resources?** <br> _They are used to create a uniform interface for distributed systems that rely on predefined methods_
-5. Is REST the same as HTTP?
+5. **Is REST the same as HTTP?** <br> _No, REST and HTTP are not the same thing.
+HTTP stands for HyperText Transfer Protocol and is a way to transfer files, while REST is an architectural style that doesn't care about the building materials per say._
 ## REST API Clients
-   - Postman only works with REST APIs?
+   - **Postman only works with REST APIs?** <br> _No, Postman can work with any type of API, including SOAP, GraphQL, and gRPC._

-   - Is there an alternative to Postman?
+   - **Is there an alternative to Postman?** <br> _Yes, there are many alternatives to Postman, such as Insomnia, cURL, REST Client (for VS Code), Paw, SoapUI, HTTPRequester, OkHttp, and Advanced REST Client._